TianzeTang0504/UKAN-EP/README.md

 ## Models

-### U-KAN ＆ U-KAN-SE
+### U-KAN ＆ U-KAN-EP

 The UKAN model we use is from [CUHK-AIM-Group](https://github.com/CUHK-AIM-Group/U-KAN) work.
 Their original model is only for 2D images.
-We simply change all the blocks into 3D such as Conv2d-Conv3d.
-UKAN-SE simply adds a SE Block after every Conv block.
+We change all the blocks into 3D such as Conv2d-Conv3d.
+UKAN-EP is based on that.

 ![](https://github.com/TianzeTang0504/Brats-2024-Task1/blob/main/pngs/ukan_structure.png)